Two Pointer Techniques for Linked List Problems

 and headB

-If they intersect, your algorithm should return the intersecting node; if not, it should return null.
+If they intersect, your algorithm should return the node where they intersect.
+If they do not intersect, return null.

-For instance, in the example provided, if the input linked lists are as shown in the image below:
+For example, if the input linked lists look like the picture below:

 .

-A straightforward approach might be to use a HashSet
+A direct idea is to use a HashSet

-to record all the nodes of one linked list and then compare with the other linked list, but this requires extra space.
+to store all nodes of one list, then check the other list.
+But this needs extra space.

 If you move two pointers, p1